Please note this is a channel-specific article only applicable to Amazon.

 - The Ignore Sync is automatically unticked when you are using Stock Item Linking import without specifying a value in the Ignore Sync column.

 Linnworks automatically adds the Ignore Sync tick back to the listing if it still remains an FBA during the next Listing Download sync, but this only runs once every 12 hours.
 If there is a stock level update to the SKU prior to the sync finishing, stock level updates are sent to the channel for the FBA listing as well since Ignore has yet to be enabled.

 - Make sure your users know not to untick Ignore sync for FBA listings.

 - When using Stock Item Linking import, be sure to add the value TRUE to the Ignore Sync column for any FBA SKUs you are linking.

-If you are not sure which SKUs are FBA, use the Channel Items export in Linnworks to receive a CSV with full details of the listings as in the Channel Mapping screen.
-You can identify in the CSV which SKUs are marked as FBA.
+If you are not sure which SKUs are FBA, use the Channel Linking report in Dashboards > Query Data to receive a CSV report where all FBA listings are marked with Source Amazon FBA.